BeatriceMusizza/Database-Design-for-a-Nursing-Home/README.md

 # Database-Design-for-a-Nursing-Home
 In this project:

-Requirements Gathering and Analysis:Structural Requirements, Operational Requirements
+Requirements Gathering and Analysis, Structural Requirements, Operational Requirements

 Conceptual Design (**Construction of Entity-Relationship Schemas**), Logical Design

-**SQL Implementation** : Table Creation and Population**, Implementation of interesting queries (in the .sql file)
+**SQL Implementation**: Table Creation and Population**, Implementation of interesting queries (in the .sql file)